On this page

 The copy feature is not available on Firefox.

-To save a chart as a PNG file, right-click on the chart and select Save as PNG or Save as PDF from the context menu.
+To save a chart as a PNG file, right-click on the chart and select Save as PNG from the context menu.